alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * This is the pokemon's nickname if it has one.
 Otherwise the name **must** match the name of the pokemon species (E.G. A Bulbasaur with no nickname should have "BULBASAUR" on this field)
 * Also 11 bytes long, terminated with 0x50, uses the same encoding.
 * It can also be patched.  (see [Patch Section](#patch-section))
-* Same behaviour if the party is less than 6 (repeats last name until 6 fields are sent)
+* Same behavior if the party is less than 6 (repeats last name until 6 fields are sent)
 * The only difference is that every character after 0x50 is also 0x50 (i'm no sure why, maybe an oversight or a way to differentiate a nickname from the species name).

 <div align="center">